In preparation for the UROP

 - There may also be paperwork which can be done in advance, for example, occupational health in labs that have strict protocols to follow.

 - A UROP research experience may bring you into direct contact with issues of intellectual ownership.
-When you register as a UROP participant you sign up to the UROP Participant's Declaration which includes abiding by the College's Intellecutal Property Policy.
-Over on the College's Enterprise webpages there is a useful resource for students on the matter of intellectual property.
+When you register as a UROP participant you sign up to the UROP Participant's Declaration which includes abiding by the College's Intellectual Property Policy (requires a College login) or if you do not have a College login review the College's public access page for intellectual policy.

 Who will you interact with?

 Get to know the people you will be interacting with